icha024/cloudant-spring-boot-starter/README.md

 ```
 ## Configuration
 ### Spring Boot Configuration
-Configurations can be placed in the application.properties (or yml, or json) as usual.
+Configurations can be placed in the application.properties (or yml) as usual.
 Either username/password or a URL must be specified.
 ```properties
 ##### Mandatory configs - username/password or url #####